 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct three to four months out and try late April through early June for shoulder pricing.
 Skip if you want central Tulum; this one sits 40 minutes north of the Hotel Zone.